 Can I change the amount charged?

-So if you simply don’t agree with the service charge amount, you can’t adjust it.
+Yes.
+Passengers are charged the set fees automatically.
 But what if you receive particularly bad service?
 In that case, there is some recourse.

 Can I tip more if I want?
 Or tip a specific person?